ssiddhantsharma/deep-purpose-tutorial/README.md

 Given a new target sequence (e.g. SARS-CoV 3CL Pro), training on new data (AID1706 Bioassay), and then retrieve a list of repurposing drugs from a proprietary library (e.g. antiviral drugs).

 **Link to the binder run for 2(b):**

+## DeepPurpose Reference:
+If you found this package useful, please see the publication [DeepPurpose](https://doi.org/10.1093/bioinformatics/btaa1005):

 ![](/figure3.gif) <br>